groovy-tutorial/groovy-tutorial/manuscript/09/09_20_Interfaces.md

 <<[Full code listing plus usage](code/09/social_network.groovy)

 ## Referring to objects by their interface
 An interface defines _functionality_ rather than state.

-In many cases you just want to interact with a specific set of an object's functionality a .
-Two interfaces, `java.util.Map` and `java.util.List`, come to mind.
+In many cases you just want to interact with a specific set of an object's functionality and referring to the interface rather than a specific class can make your code more adaptable.
+Two interfaces, `java.util.Map` and `java.util.List`, come to mind when considering this:

+* `java.util.Map` is implemented in a range of classes:
+    * `java.util.Properties` is used when reading and writing property files
+    * `java.util.LinkedHashMap` retains the order in which keys are inserted (and is used when you `def myMap = [:]`)
+    * `java.util.concurrent.ConcurrentHashMap` provides for full concurrency in retrievals and updates
+* `java.util.List`
+    * `java.util.ArrayList` provides a resizable array (and is used when you `def myList = []`)
+    * `java.util.Stack` is a last-in-first-out (LIFO) stack

+So whilst I might choose a specific implementation class for my variable because of a need such as speed or concurrency, other parts of my code may be more interested in the interface level (e.g. `java.util.Map`).
 When declaring a variable I can provide an interface as the data type, e.g. `Map posts = [:]`.
 This means that I don't really care which implementation of `Map` is assigned to `posts`, I'll only be accessing the methods declared by `Map` (e.g. `keySet`).
 In a slightly more convoluted example, `Posts p = new Member()` indicates that the variable `p` is only interested in the `Member` object's `Posts` functionality.

 Whilst handy for variable declaration, referring to interfaces when defining method parameters is extremely useful as it makes the method more abstract.
+Consider a method that will accept a `Map` parameter and iterate through it:

+    def displayKeys(Map m) {
+        for (key in m.keySet()) {
+            println key
+        }
+    }

+    def myMap = [name: 'Bill', id: '1234']

+    displayKeys myMap

+So it's a rather useless example but the point is that the `displayKeys` method can accept any value for parameter `m`, provided `m` is an instance of a class that implements the `Map` interface.
+If I'd been specific and written the method signature as `def displayKeys(LinkedHashMap m)`, my method has a far narrower field of usage.
+As I'm just using the `Map` interface's `keySet` method, I don't really need to limit the possible values for `m`.

-Obviously, if you want to constrain usage to a specific implementation, you would declare that as the data type.
+Obviously, if you want/need to constrain usage to a specific implementation, you would declare that as the data type for the parameter.
-So if you really need the functionality of `java.util.Stack` then use that instead of `java.util.List` - just take a moment to make sure it's really required.
+If the method needed the `storeToXML` functionality of `java.util.Properties` then I'd need to use that instead of `java.util.Map` - just take a moment to make sure it's really required.

 ## General advice
 ### Groovy interfaces don't allow default methods
 Java interfaces allow you to provide implementation for a method.
 Such methods are referred to as "default methods" as any implementing class doesn't have to provide their own implementation.
-This might be helpful when an interface needs to be
+This might be helpful when an interface needs to be updated/improved as it saves having to go through an existing codebase and providing the implementation.
+However, it's also a bit of a trap as that approach "wedges" in functionality that may not really fit the implementing classes (and their subclasses).

 Groovy's [traits]{#chtraits} gives you a neater approach to this.